Justice Conversation

 Bill Denham shares his overwhelming grief, his search into the meaning of justice, and the path of restoration in response to the murder of his stepson, Matthew Avery Solomon.
 Bill’s began sharing his grief through a series of poems, Looking for Matthew, which he recorded, letterpress printed into a hand bound book, and had an regular commercially printed version published by a small press.

 When Matthew’s murderers were arrested and the death penalty was on the table for their trial, Bill began a meaningful search into the nature of justice, and the role of restoration, in a new book, What is Justice.
-We share this book in full here, in these articles:
+We share this book in full here, in these articles.

 Joining in Conversation